solana-labs/solana-program-library/docs/src/token.md

 ### Example: Mint with multisig authority

-First create keypairs to act as the multisig signer set.
+First create keypairs to act as the multisig signer-set.
 In reality, these can be any supported signer, like: a Ledger hardware wallet, a keypair file, or a paper wallet.
 For convenience, keypair files will be used in this example.
 ```